aredn/documentation/arednGettingStarted/advanced_config.rst

   Specifies whether USB power passthrough should be enabled on nodes having a USB port.

 *OLSR Restart*
   The `OLSR (Optimized Link State Routing) <https://en.wikipedia.org/wiki/Optimized_Link_State_Routing_Protocol>`_ process can be restarted when you want your node to rebuild its mesh routing table but you do not want to do a full reboot.
+Check the box showing the current status of this option (OFF), then click the *Save Setting* button to restart OLSR.

   There is a known intermittent issue that may occur when a node boots.
 If OLSR fails to propagate information or does not receive all the network hostnames, a one-time restart of OLSR should resolve the issue.
 OLSR should be restarted on your node if other nodes' *Mesh Status* display have your node's IP address rather than hostname or if "dtdlink" or "mid" is shown in your node's hostname on their *Mesh Status* display.
 If your node's *Mesh Status* display shows the IP address rather than hostname for a remote node, then that remote node should restart OLSR.